Moms, birthdays, and sprinkles are the best (in that order).

 Add softened butter to a large mixing bowl and cream with a mixer.
 Then add sugar and vanilla and beat until combined and fluffy - about 2 minutes.

 Sift over butter/sugar mixture alternating with the almond milk mixture.
-Blend until until well incorporated and no large lumps remain.
+Blend until well incorporated and no large lumps remain.

 Add sprinkles and gently fold/stir with a rubber spatula or mixing spoon.